Tutors for Cerebral Palsy (CP)

 I am a specialist SEN teacher with 10 years’ experience in Primary Education.
 I hold a PGCE, QTS and BSL (British Sign Language) level 1 and 2.

-How can I support a child with Cerebral Palsy (CP)?
+How Can I Support a Child With Cerebral Palsy (CP)?

-Every child with CP is unique, Parents can support their child with CP by collaborating with healthcare professionals, educators, and therapists to create a comprehensive support plan.
+Every child with CP is unique, parents can support their child with CP by collaborating with healthcare professionals, educators, and therapists to create a comprehensive support plan.
 Tailoring support strategies to meet the child’s individual needs is crucial for their success and well-being.

 With personalised support from tutors and parents, children with CP can overcome challenges and reach their full potential both academically and emotionally.